 Right to Read inquiry report available online now!
 Click to read.

 |Update on OHRC inquiry into anti-Black racism by the Toronto Police Service.
 Click to read.|

 The Ontario Human Rights System is made up of three separate agencies:

-- The Ontario Human Rights Commission (that’s us) works to promote, protect and advance human rights through research, education and policy development.
+- The Ontario Human Rights Commission (that’s us) works to promote, protect and advance human rights through research, education, targeted legal action and policy development.

 - The Human Rights Legal Support Centre gives legal help to people who have experienced discrimination under the Code.

 - The Human Rights Tribunal is where human rights applications are filed and decided.

 To learn more, complete our Human Rights 101 eLearning.